tewarid/tewarid.github.io/_posts/2019/2019-06-07-developing-with-kafka-using-docker.md

 ---
 # Developing with Kafka using Docker

-Cloud-first development with Kafka is becoming easier with almost every cloud platform providing a service of the kind and even a few dedicated to Kafka alone such as [cloudkarafka](https://www.cloudkarafka.com/).
+Cloud-first development with Kafka is becoming easier with every cloud platform providing a service of the kind, and even a few dedicated to Kafka alone such as [cloudkarafka](https://www.cloudkarafka.com/).
 In this post, I share a compose file to run Kafka in Docker for development and testing.

 The following compose file runs Kafka and Zookeeper in a private bridge network.
-Add you own services to the file and they will be able to use Kafka at host address `kafka` and (the default) port `9092`.
+Add your own services to the file and they will be able to use Kafka at host address `kafka` and (the default) port `9092`.

 ```yaml
 version: '2'